PavelJunior/File-Manager/README.md

 # File-Manager
-The File-manager Command Line Interface (CLI) Tool can be used for managing files in desire folder with selected rools.
+The File-manager Command Line Interface (CLI) Cross-Platform Tool can be used for managing files in desired folder with selected rools.
 You can choose one or many methods of sorting files in any order:
 * by file type
 * by file creation date (for this method you can specify time period)
 * by file extention

+Also package contains event observer implementation.
+You can start observer using '-o' flag.
+It will watch the desired directory and will sort new files created or moved to that directory.

+**Notice**: current verion of package on Linux machines works with file update date instead of file creation date.
 # Usage
     python file_manager.py [-h] [-period] [-qty] [-o] order folder_path